The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Galaxies

-In the left panel of Fig.~\ref{fig:gal_mass_func} we show the galaxy stellar mass function (GSMF) at $z=0$.
-The blue solid curve, red dashed line, and the orange dashed line account for the stellar mass within twice the stellar half-mass radius for all the galaxies, central galaxies, and satellite galaxies, respectively.
+In the left panel of Figure~\ref{fig:gal_mass_func} we show the galaxy stellar mass function (GSMF) at $z=0$.
+The blue solid curve, red dashed line, and the orange dashed line account for the stellar mass within twice the stellar half-mass-radius for all the galaxies, central galaxies, and satellite galaxies, respectively.
 As mentioned in \citet{Ni2024}, some massive galaxies have a diffuse component caused by tidal stripping, so that the mass within $R_{1/2\ \rm star}$ cannot properly account for the galaxy mass.
 Hence, to more closely mimic observational data, we also present the results using a 3D spherical aperture of $30$~ckpc/h applied to the central galaxies (yellow dot-dashed curve).
 The choice of aperture cut only affects galaxies at the high-mass end ($M_{\star} \gtrsim 10^{12}$~\Msun).
-We compare to a compendium of observational data from \citet{Driver2022}, \citet{Rodriguez-Puebla2017}, \citet{D'Souza2015}, \citet{Bernardi2013}, and \citet{Li2009},which is plotted using gray dots.
-Overall, \astrid\ satisfies the available observational constraints, especially the mass function based on the central galaxy within twice the stellar half-mass radius.
-The galaxy abundance at the small mass end ($M_{\star}<10^{9}$~\Msun) is regulated mainly by the stellar feedback.
+We compare to a compendium of observational data from \citet{Driver2022}, \citet{Rodriguez-Puebla2017}, \citet{D'Souza2015}, \citet{Bernardi2013}, and \citet{Li2009}, which is plotted using gray dots.
+Overall, \astrid\ satisfies the available observational constraints, especially the mass function based on the central galaxy within twice the stellar half-mass-radius.
+The galaxy abundance at the low-mass end ($M_{\star}<10^{9}$~\Msun) is regulated mainly by the stellar feedback.
 Hence, the consistency demonstrated here implies that the SN wind feedback performs well in \astrid.
 The observational samples exhibit a more pronounced `knee' around $M_{\star}\sim 10^{11}$, and \astrid\ predicts a mass function up to 0.5 dex lower compared to the Galaxy and Mass Assembly (GAMA) survey \citet{Driver2022}.
 Similar deficiencies appear as early as $z=2$ in \astrid\ \citep{Ni2024}, and also generated by FABLE simulation suite \citep{Henden2018_fable, Bigwood2025_xfable}.
-This can be attributed to the high SFR of the galaxies in this mass range, as shown in the upper left frame of Fig.~\ref{fig:galaxy_property}.
+This can be attributed to the high SFR of the galaxies in this mass range, as shown in the top-left frame of Figure~\ref{fig:galaxy_property}.
 The larger SFR makes the galaxies grow faster, thus fewer galaxies within this mass range are observed, while more massive galaxies are produced.